Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Medicare-DESYNPUF-DA-Report-1
-This is a Data Analyst Report about the CMS DESYNPUF Medicare dataset for the KPIs PMPM Cost, PMPM Claim Count, and Medical Loss Ratio.
+This is a Data Analyst Report about the CMS DESYNPUF Medicare dataset for the KPIs per member per month (PMPM) Medical Cost, PMPM Claim Count, and Medical Loss Ratio (MLR).

 # Project Background
-Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) Cost PMPM, Claim PMPM, and MLR trends across Medicare service lines and five distinct race groups.
+Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) Cost PMPM, Count PMPM, and MLR trends across different Medicare service lines and five distinct race groups.
 I approached the project as an in-house analyst at a healthcare-analytics firm to shape the insights delivered from business questions.

 ***Insights and recommendations are provided on the following key areas***:

-- ***MLR Trends by Service Line:*** YoY MLR by service line and in total, highlighting where claim costs are rising fastest relative to premium revenue using %Δ YoY to compare MLR values.
+- ***MLR Trends by Service Line:*** YoY MLR by service line and in total, highlighting where claim costs are rising fastest relative to premium revenue using %Δ YoY to compare values.
 Underlying percent distirbutions of claims cost also evaluated.
-- ***MLR Trends by Race Group & Service Line:*** YoY MLR comparison across race groups within each service line to surface segment-level takeaways using %Δ YoY to compare MLR values.
+- ***MLR Trends by Race Group & Service Line:*** YoY MLR comparison across race groups within each service line to surface segment-level takeaways using %Δ YoY to compare values.
 - ***Cost PMPM Trends:*** YoY change in Cost PMPM by service line, showing how total claim costs **per member-month** are changing as well the underlying percent distributions of this metric.
 - ***Count PMPM Trends:*** YoY change in Count PMPM by service line, showing how service/claim counts **per member-month** are changing as well as underlying percent distributions of this metric.

+Do this eventually:
 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

 Targed SQL queries regarding various business questions can be found here [link].